Indium-labelled WBC scanRadioactive abscess scan; Abscess scan; Indium scan; Indium-labelled white blood cell scan

 - There is low-level radiation exposure.

-Pregnant women and children are more sensitive to the risks of the x-ray.
+Pregnant women and children are more sensitive to the risks of radiation.